 If an internship program ticks most of these boxes, then without a doubt, you can learn tons if you get the opportunity.

 But how do you get the opportunity?
-Well, there is some work on your side when it comes to finding the right internship.
+Well, there is some work on your side regarding finding the right internship.

-For the most part, it’s about drawing up a list of gyms in your area and contacting them to find out if they do have an internship program or not.
+Mostly, it’s about drawing up a list of gyms in your area and contacting them to find out if they have an internship program.

-Once you have a list of those that do, try to find out more about the program.
+Once you have a list of those that do, try to learn more about the program.

-Gyms will have information readily available and from that, you should be able to determine the answers to the questions above.
+Gyms will have readily available information; from that, you should be able to determine the answers to the questions above.

 Then it’s a case of finding out how you can sign up.